GAIB: The Bridge for Compute-Backed Real-World Yield

 Capital-intensive hardware; constrained financing cycles.

-Access to on-chain liquidity via tokenised credit pools.
+Access to on-chain liquidity via tokenised financing deals.

 DeFi Capital Providers